ImperialCollegeLondon/RCDS-Deep-Learning-CNN/README.md

 Previous knowledge of PyTorch is not required for the course nor are you expected to know anything about Deep Learning beforemand, as we will cover the basics.
 However, participants must be familiar with the basic concepts of Python programming.
 Furthermore, since we will build on the terminology introduced in the RCDS course [Introduction to Machine Learning](https://github.com/ImperialCollegeLondon/RCDS-intro-to-machine-learning), it is a prerequisite for the present workshop.

 The slides from the lectures are provided in the folder SLIDES.
+The lecture recordings can be found on Panopto using the links below.

 The folder NOTEBOOKS contains Jupyter-notebooks with the examples and exercises used in the course.
+You can also access the notebooks directly via Google Colab using the links below.

 In the folder QUIZ, you will find a notebook that provides an interactive multiple-choice quiz on the covered material.
+The quiz can also be found directly on Google Colab using a link below.

 ## Lectures